After Exposure of an Impacted Tooth

 Some bleeding or redness in the saliva is normal for 24 hours following surgery.
 Excessive bleeding, which results in your mouth filling rapidly with blood, is frequently controlled by biting with pressure on 2-3 pieces of gauze rolled or folded, and lightly moistened, placed directly on the bleeding wound for 30-60 minutes.
 Replace the gauze if necessary.
 Bleeding can occur off and on up to 24 hours following surgery.
 If bleeding is excessive, or continues, please call our office.

 Swelling is a normal occurrence after surgery.
 To minimize swelling apply an ice pack, or a plastic bag or towel filled with ice, on the cheek in the area of the surgery.
+Place a barrier between the ice pack and the skin.
 Apply the ice continuously for the first 48 hours.
 If you have swelling after 48 hours, discontinue ice and instead apply moist heat to the outside of the face.

 While you are numb, a soft, no-chew diet is recommended.
 Consume soft foods and liquids on the day of surgery.
 Drink plenty of fluids.
 Avoid hot liquids or food until the numbness has worn off.
 Return to a normal diet as soon as possible after the numbness wears off, unless you have been given other instructions.